Exslims/MercuryTrade/README.md

+### This project is no longer maintained but it will still work until there are some breaking changes in the game, please use alternative app.
+___

 [![Donate](https://www.paypalobjects.com/webstatic/en_US/i/buttons/PP_logo_h_150x38.png)](https://www.paypal.me/mercurytrade)

 Already more than 10k happy users!
 Don't forget to support it!
 And if you want your name to be featured in our in-app Hall of Fame (see Support tab) please provide this information within the transaction!